 Research – Supports faculty in their pursuit of research, scholarship and creative achievement across all levels.

 Faculty Senate (Full-Time/Regular Faculty) – Shared governance representatives for regular faculty

 Adjunct Faculty Advisory Committee – Shared governance representatives for adjunct faculty

 Transfer Student Resources – Resources for all transfer students to encourage success

 Academic Engagement and Transition Programs – Coordinates university-wide initiatives to support students toward successful completion.
 They offer opportunities for faculty to teach Introduction to an Honors University and Transfer Student Seminar courses.

 Resources for Assisting Students

 Student Disability Services – Ensures that UMBC students with disabilities are afforded an equal opportunity through accommodations and reasonable modifications.
-Their faculty resources webpage provides information for faculty.
+Accommodated testing is described in more detail here.
+The SDS faculty resources webpage provides information for faculty.

 Student Conduct and Community Standards – Publishes and enforces standards of student behavior, facilitates community development, and works to maintain a safe and productive environment